-The National Association of Broadcasters has pulled the plug on its April NAB Show, the organization announced Wednesday.
+The National Association of Broadcasters has pulled the plug on its April NAB Show.

 The show will not be held in April, but NAB is considering its options for a future date.